 In addition to coursework, you will complete a scholarly project and a clinical residency.
 The evidence-based project may include a quality improvement (QI) focus, a policy change, or perhaps a protocol development for your facility.
 Your advisor will guide you in this process.
 Throughout your time in the program, you will develop this project, from the conceptual stages to research and investigation to implementation and dissemination of the results.

 Clinical residencies are required for all Doctor of Nursing Practice students.
-Unless you are already a practicing nurse practitioner, you must complete 1,000 hours spread across the entire program.
+You must complete 1,000 hours spread across the entire program.
 While it is your responsibility to find a clinical preceptor, AU works hard to establish relationships with clinical partners to aid you in your search.
 Your clinical and in-class experiences at AU will also prepare you for the national accreditation exam you must take to become certified to practice in your field.

 Nursing in the spirit of Christ